 After the first rural treatment center was opened and the physicians were able to see the overwhelmingly positive response from the surrounding communities and patients, the inspiration grew to find needs in other communities in the state.
 To do this, the medical team needed to grow and CCK remained committed to only bringing the best oncologists possible, so Dr. Michael Cannon joined the team in 1986.

 Realizing that some patients still had to drive long distances for care, CCK opened a Dodge City location to serve rural residents in the western half of the state.

-1989 – Bone Marrow Transplant Program was born
+1989 – Blood and Marrow Transplant Program was born

-Dr. Johnson joins the team in 1989 to initiate and maintain the Bone Marrow Transplant Program.
+Dr. Johnson joins the team in 1989 to initiate and maintain the Blood and Marrow Transplant Program.

 1999 - Dodge City Radiation Center Opens